PyramidTechnologies/Java-API-applet-sample/README.md

 4. A copy of [PTalk.jar](https://github.com/PyramidTechnologies/jPyramid-RS-232/releases)

 ## Setup
-If you are using Netbeans, simply open the project and satisfy the PTalk.jar dependency.
+If you are using Netbeans, simply open the project and satisfy the PTalk and jsoup dependencies.
 You will then be able to run and debug the application.

-Step 3, profit.
+If you are using Intellij, the project should import and handle all of the depency stuff for you via gradle.

+## Dependencies
+If you prefer to handle your own depencies, here is what you will need

+ 1. The ptalk.jar file from this project (which itself include its bundled dependencies)
+ 2. jsoup 1.7.3
+ 3. (Already in PTalk) jSSC latest
+ 4. (Already in PTalk) Apache commons-collection 4.4+

 ## Questions
 Please [let us know](https://github.com/PyramidTechnologies/Java-API-applet-sample/issues/new).